exercism/v3/docs/maintainers/repository-structure.md

 - [type/improve-reference-doc][github-issues-type-improve-reference-doc]: Improve an existing reference document
 - [type/new-student-facing-doc][github-issues-type-new-student-facing-doc]: Add a new student-facing document
 - [type/improve-student-facing-doc][github-issues-type-improve-student-facing-doc]: Improve an existing student-facing document
-- [type/launch-checklist][github-issues-type-launch-checklist]: Things that need to be done once a track is sufficiently close to launch.
-Works best in combination with `track/*` labels.
+- [type/launch-checklist][github-issues-type-launch-checklist]: Things that need to be done once a track is sufficiently close to launch
 - [type/ci][github-issues-type-ci]: Everything related to Continuous Integration.
 - [type/discussion][github-issues-type-discussion]: Discussion regarding v3.
 - [type/documentation][github-issues-type-documentation]: Improvements or additions to documentation.